Legal Ethics and Reform

 "When will there be too many lawyers?
 Never"

-- Thomas E. Brennan, President, Thomas M. Cooley Law School,
+- Thomas E. Brennan, President, Thomas M. Cooley Law School, from a 1996 form letter to prospective law students.

 "dis-sim-u-late \ vt : to hide under a false appearance :